JanEGerken/ms-in-dnns/lecture_b/assignment_b.md

 and return the CV estimate of the MSE.

 Now choose a set of hyperparameters (i.e. order of the polynomial and regression parameter) which performs best on the test data.
-Generate a dataset of `120` samples and evaluate the hyperparameters using cross-validation with all fold numbers which are divisors of `120`.
+Generate a dataset of `120` samples in $[0,4\pi]$ and evaluate the hyperparameters using cross-validation with all fold numbers which are divisors of `120`.
 Repeat this 100 times with new datasets and compute the mean and standard deviation over draws for each fold number.
 Then plot the mean cross-validated MSE against the number of folds, together with a band of + and - its standard deviation.
 For the lower boundary, clip the values to zero since the MSE is positive.
 Observe how mean and standard deviation behave as you increase the number of folds and explain your observations.